fariasjim/audioWiz/README.md

 # audioWiz
-A simple Java based android audio player.
-Project halted for time issues
+A simple Java based android audio player. this repo is only made for keeping track of ideas